Incentivizing Knowledge Transfers: Abstract

 \section{Abstract}

 We study the optimal design of relational contracts that incentivize an expert to share specialized knowledge with a novice.
 While the expert fears that a more knowledgeable novice may later erode his future rents, a third-party principal is willing to allocate her resources to facilitate knowledge transfer.
-In the unique profit-maximizing contract between the principal and the expert, the expert is asked to train the novice as much as possible, for free, in the initial period; knowledge transfers then proceed gradually and perpetually, with the principal always compensating the expert for his future losses immediately upon verifying the training he provided; even in the long run, a complete knowledge transfer might not be attainable.
-We further extend our analysis to an overlapping-generation model, accounting for the retirement of experts and the career progression of novices.
+In the unique profit-maximizing contract between the principal and the expert, the expert is asked to train the novice as much as possible, for free, in the initial period; knowledge transfers then proceed gradually and perpetually, while the principal offers lump-sum compensations to the expert right after verifying each transfer; even in the long run, a complete knowledge transfer might not be attainable.
+Our analysis sheds light on the success of several prominent cross-border technology transfers that took place in China's auto industry and Korea's high-speed rail development.

 \textit{Keywords}: knowledge transfer, relational contract, dynamic contract

 \textit{JEL classification}: C73, D86, J24, M53